 What can a professional therapist/doctor do?

-A professional therapist will assess the injury and make an accurate diagnosis.
+A professional therapist play video will assess the injury and make an accurate diagnosis.
 Electrotherapy modalities such as ultrasound may be used to aid the healing process.
 A doctor may prescribe NSAID medication such as Ibuprofen (do not take if you have asthma) to help with pain and swelling.

-Sports massage may be beneficial once the acute stage has passed (after 72 hours) by releasing tension in the muscle and encouraging blood flow and nutrients.
+Sports massage (play video) may be beneficial once the acute stage has passed (after 72 hours) by releasing tension in the muscle and encouraging blood flow and nutrients.
 Caution is advised as massaging an injury too soon may increase the bleeding and may make the injury worse.

-Groin rehabilitation exercises
+Groin strain exercises

 After the initial acute stage of the injury has passed, a gradual rehabilitation program consisting of stretching and strengthening exercises should begin.